pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

    dcrequest_pctavailable = 100 * npts_in_hour / (3600 / delta)

    where delta is the channel's sample interval in seconds.
+5. Channels in the channel file that the data center returned no traces for at all are reported as 0.
+This is skipped entirely if the request returned no traces for any channel, since that indicates a failed or unreachable data center rather than dead stations.

 ## Metric Values Returned